Adelost/javascript-serialization-benchmark/README.md

 #### BSON

-`bson` is slow at both encoding and decoding and bad at handling large paylods, but does not require a schema and is decoded cleanly without added remnants.
+`bson` is slow at both encoding and decoding and bad at handling large paylods, but does not require a schema and is deserialized cleanly without added remnants.

 #### JSBIN

-`js-binary` is fast at both encoding and decoding, has a very good size ratio is good at handling large payloads and is decoded cleanly without added remnants.
+`js-binary` is fast at both encoding and decoding, has a very good size ratio is good at handling large payloads and is deserialized cleanly without added remnants.

 Like `avsc` it also has a more succinct schema definition than most other implementations.